 We hope students will enjoy their Mathematics but we will expect them to work hard and to do regular homework to complement work done in the classroom.

-Students will be entered for GCSE examinations at an appropriate tier in Year 11 with opportunities for studying further courses, such as Statistics and Further Maths, to complement and enrich their Mathematics.
+Students will be entered for GCSE examinations at an appropriate tier in Year 11 with opportunities for studying further courses, such as Further Maths, to complement and enrich their Mathematics.
 In addition, Functional Skills is offered to students from Year 9 upwards to support them to access the GCSE content.

 Using and applying Mathematics to solve problems